 Brigt Harr Vaage & Knut Magne Sundal

-Stig Stenslie is a Professor at the Center for Intelligence Studies at NORDIS, Norway.
+Stig Stenslie is Professor at the Center for Intelligence Studies at the Norwegian Defence Intelligence School (NORDIS), Norway.

 Lars Haugom is Senior Adviser at the Norwegian Defence Establishment.

-Brigt Harr Vaage is Director of Operations in the Norwegian Intelligence Service.
-He was director of the NIS’ Analysis and Assessment Division 2014-2020.
+Brigt Harr Vaage is Director of Operations in the Norwegian Intelligence Service (NIS).
+He was Director of the NIS’ Analysis and Assessment Division (2014-2020).